 You have several choices available when it comes to information about you:

-Limit the information that you provide: If you use our mobile application, you can choose not to provide your body metrics (such as your weight).
+Limit the information that you provide: If you use our mobile application, you can choose not to provide your body metrics (such as your name, email address, and weight).
 Please keep in mind that if you do not provide this information, certain features of our Services — for example, calorie expenditure calculations — may not be accessible.